Estimated reading time: 2 minutes

 Responsibilities of the EPC Contractor

-The EPC contractor takes full responsibility for the entire project’s implementation.
+The contractor takes full responsibility for the entire project’s implementation.
 This includes technology transfer, design, and engineering.
 Additionally, the contractor handles the procurement of materials and equipment.
-They oversee construction, pre-commissioning, commissioning start-up, and training the client’s personnel.
+They oversee construction, pre-commissioning, commissioning, start-up, and training the client’s personnel.
 Ultimately, the contractor delivers a fully operational and tested facility to the client.

 Execution of Project-Related Work